 In the Atlantic magazine, Rena Xu recently published an essay arguing that “electronic medical records and demanding regulations [are] contributing to a historic doctor shortage.”
 Although there are some grains of truth in the article, it is bullsh*t because it completely misses the main reasons why there is a doctor shortage in the US.
 It would be like writing an article to investigate whether the overuse of Band-Aids is contributing to America’s high medical expenditures.
 It is both true and so irrelevant that it is extremely misleading.
 Similarly, doctors often want to blame high healthcare costs on malpractice insurance which is only slightly less trivial than Band-Aids.

 First of all, Xu doesn’t quantify the shortage of doctors in the US and if she did, she would see that it predated the regulations and electronic medical records that her anecdotes focus on.
-The US doctor shortage has been steadily getting better according to World Bank Data as the number of doctors per 1000 people has been rising:
+And the quantity of doctors/capita has been steadily getting better according to World Bank Data showing a rising number of doctors per 1000 people:

 Despite the slowly increasing number of doctors, the US is one of the worst countries at producing doctors of any rich nation and we end up importing a lot of our doctors from other nations.
 Here is the most recent data comparing the US number of doctors per 1,000 with the other nations in the OECD: